tbraun-de/Contrib.KubeClient.CustomResources/readme.md

     }
 ```

-You only have to model the `spec` part of the CustomResourceDefinition and pass this class as `TResource` type argument.
+You only have to model the `spec` part of the CustomResourceDefinition and pass this class as `TResourceSpec` type argument.

 ```csharp
 public class Customer